riclage/quotes_extension/README.md

 ## API source code
 The full source code for the API and its reference documentation are available [here](https://github.com/riclage/mindme_extensions_api).

+## Get AlarmPad test version
+Extensions are currently only supported on AlarmPad's test version.
+You can get it by joining the Google+ community at [https://plus.google.com/communities/113108980221311144145](https://plus.google.com/communities/113108980221311144145).
+Once you join the community, you need to also [join the test](https://play.google.com/apps/testing/com.mindmeapp.alarmpad) to download this version from the Play Store.

+## Get help
+Please contact me at any time if you need any help by sending an e-mail to alarmpad (at) mindmeapp (dot) com.

 ## Credits
 This work would not have been possible without [Roman Nurik](https://plus.google.com/u/0/+RomanNurik/)'s open source [DashClock](https://code.google.com/p/dashclock/wiki/API) app.
 Thank you very much for making it available.